mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-reviews.md

 6. Wait for a review.
     * Expect some interaction with each of your reviewers within 2 business days.
     * There is no need to explicitly mention them on the pull request, or to explicitly reach out on our community server.
-    * Core committers and QA resources are expected to have the GitHub plugin installed to automate notifications, and to trigger a daily review of their outstanding requested reviews.
+    * Core committers and QA testers are expected to have the GitHub plugin installed to automate notifications, and to trigger a daily review of their outstanding requested reviews.
 7. Make any necessary changes.
     * If a reviewer requests changes, your pull request will disappear from their queue of reviews.
     * Once you've addressed the concerns, assign them as a reviewer again to put your pull request back on their plate.
 8. Merge the pull request.
-    * Only merge once all concerns have been addressed, a product manager has approved the changes (as necessary), a QA resource has approved the changes (as necessary) and at least two core committers have approved.
+    * Only merge once all concerns have been addressed, a product manager has approved the changes (as necessary), a QA tester has approved the changes (as necessary) and at least two core committers have approved.
     * Remove the `1: PM Review`, `2: Dev Revew` and `QA Review` labels, and assign the `3: Ready to Merge` label.
     * Merge your pull request and delete the branch if not from a fork.
     * Note that the last core committer to approve your changes may do this on your behalf.